 Image by DColt licensed under Creative Commons.

 Michael is from Kells, Ballymena, and began writing comment pieces alongside his job following graduating in law from Cambridge.
 In particular, he has written for the Independent (UK); one of these featured on the The Times Red Box and several of which were republished by the Belfast Telegraph.
 He has also written for Legal Cheek.
-He is currently a trainee solicitor in London.
+He is a commercial litigator at a London city law firm.